level23/druid-client/README.md

 #### `fieldAccess()`

-This post aggregation method is not really a aggregation method itself, but you need it to access fields which are used in the other post aggregations.
+The `fieldAccess()` post aggregator method is not really a aggregation method itself, but you need it to access fields which are used in the other post aggregations.

 For example, when you want to calculate the average salary per job function:
 ```php
 $builder
     ->select('jobFunction')
     ->doubleSum('salary', 'totalSalary')